 The bill H.116 proposes to establish new limitations on campaign contributions for candidates running for State Representative and State Senator in Vermont.
-Specifically, it sets a cap on contributions from various sources, including a maximum of $1,000 from a single source, a political committee, or a political party, while allowing candidates to accept a total of $29,000 from all sources during an election cycle.
+Specifically, it sets a cap on contributions from various sources, including a maximum of $1,000 from a single source, a political committee, or a political party for State Representatives, and $1,500 for State Senators.
+Additionally, candidates for both offices are restricted to a total of $29,000 in contributions from all sources during an election cycle.
 The bill also clarifies that contributions made by candidates to their own campaigns are included in these limits.
-Additionally, the previous provisions regarding contribution limits for State Representatives and State Senators have been removed.

 Statutes affected: